-“Sprints begin with a big challenge, an excellent team—and not much else.
-By Friday of your sprint week, you’ve created promising solutions, chosen the best, and built a realistic prototype.
+Your sprint began with a big challenge, an excellent team—and not much else.
+By Friday, you’ve created promising solutions, chosen the best, and built a realistic prototype.
 That alone would make for an impressively productive week.
-But Friday, you’ll take it one step further as you interview customers and learn by watching them react to your prototype.
-This test makes the entire sprint worthwhile: At the end of the day you’ll know how far you have to go, and you’ll know just what to do next.”
+But you’ll take it one step further as you interview customers and learn by watching them react to your prototype.
+This test makes the entire sprint worthwhile: At the end of the day, you’ll know how far you have to go, and you’ll know just what to do next.